jobayer1n1/Magnet_Party/README.md

 - Search movies from YTS database

 # Setup :
-- Download the .exe file from the releases and move it to a new folder
+- Download the zip file from releases
 - Run the .exe file and wait for it to install requirements

 # Syncplay :